birdy076/brainfuck-interpreter/README.md

 Baseed off of/ported from (with some improvements) [Thomas Cort's BFI](http://esoteric.sange.fi/brainfuck/impl/interp/BFI.c).

 This is a simple brainfuck interpreter that runs BF scripts and boasts a somewhat limited interactive interpreter, written in python.
-It clings very loosely to the "standard" brainfuck rules, with some exceptions, as outlines below.
+It clings very loosely to the "standard" brainfuck rules, with some exceptions, as outline below.
 *Note: This was just a fun little evening project, so there is a LOT of room for improvement - which I hope to do sometime.*

 [This](https://esolangs.org/wiki/Brainfuck) site was pretty helpful.